The State AI Law Becomes the Regulator

 The preemption fight is therefore not a legal technicality.
 It is the struggle over who gets to write the first durable interface between AI companies and public accountability.

-In July 2025, the U.S. Senate voted 99-1 to remove a proposed ten-year moratorium on state AI regulation from budget legislation.
+In July 2025, the U.S. Senate voted 99-1 for the Blackburn amendment to strike the budget-bill section relating to support for artificial intelligence, removing a proposed ten-year moratorium on state AI regulation from the legislation.
 That vote did not settle the issue.
 It showed that a broad freeze on state authority was politically difficult, especially when there was no comprehensive federal AI law ready to replace state action.

 The counterargument is equally concrete: AI harm is experienced locally.
 Employment, education, housing, insurance, health care, policing, public benefits, child safety, consumer fraud, and state procurement all sit inside state authority.
 If federal law preempts those domains without replacing them with enforceable rights, then people lose the nearest working regulator.